Car Dealer Fees Explained: A Guide to Avoid Surprise

 Car dealer fee worksheet with car key and purchase agreement on desk

 When you receive a quote from a dealership, the vehicle price is rarely the only number listed.
 Dealer fees, government charges, destination costs, and optional add-ons can all affect what you ultimately pay.
-This guide explains what car dealer fees are, which charges are truly dealer-imposed, which are not, and how to read those line items more clearly.

 What Are Car Dealer Fees?